 The Two (Not One) Gog/Magog Wars Recognized At Last

 In the intriguing Ezekiel 38 & 39 Gog/Magog war prophecies, God has hidden his meaning similar to how Jesus hid his with his parables (Mk 4:10-11).
-Since these two neighboring chapters are so similar, the consensus is that they are the same prophecy predicting a single attack on Israel by the same "Gog."
-Under that mistaken assumption most try to identify Gog/Magog, often using current events as their guide, with ever evolving results.
-This also leads to wrong conclusions on the time frame of the prophecies.
-The solution to this impasse is to forget the identity question and see that Ezekiel 38 and 39 are not one, but two separate future wars.
-Then when you link them up to parallel prophecies in Revelation, the timing of these two wars becomes crystal clear.By Tim McHyde
+Since these two consecutive chapters are so similar, the consensus is that they are the same prophecy of a single attack on Israel by the same "Gog."
+Find out why there are actually two Gogs and two wars indicated there through a parallel prophecy in Revelation--1000 years apart.By Tim McHyde

-Do you think God ever plays tricks on us in the Bible?
-Did he purposely inspire some passages in a way that would easily lead most readers to misunderstand them?
-The Bible says it does and I'm convinced that Ezekiel 38-39 is a good example of this obstacle for properly understanding Bible prophecy.
+Did God purposely inspire some passages in a way that would easily lead most readers to misunderstand them in order to "seal" things up?
+The Bible actually teaches this principle.
+I'm convinced that Ezekiel 38-39 is a good example of this aspect of the Bible that makes Bible prophecy so hard and confusing to everyone.

-Since this is a counter-intuitive truth, it is very helpful to be aware of it as you read the Bible.
+Since this is such a counter-intuitive idea, it is very helpful to be aware of it as you attempt to read the Bible.
 Studying the Bible is hard enough without having the wrong expectation that it should be easy and "very clear" (as you no doubt have heard some claim about what they think the Bible teaches).
-The Bible is anything but easy.
-It is a huge and a very difficult book full of tricks, traps, red herrings, mysteries, enigmas and puzzles.

-An example of the Bible being hard on purpose is found in Revelation 13:18.
+An example of the Bible containing mysteries is found in Revelation 13:18.
 It enigmatically says, "let him that has understanding count the number of the beast...a man...his number is 666."
 That's a riddle.
 It does not come out and explain it, but it can be deduced that the "understanding" needed relates to how to apply Hebrew gematria to a name, especially a modern name from a non-Hebrew language.
 If you find a ruler whose name computes using the right values for the letters to 666, you may have identified a possible candidate for the Beast.

-Of course, I hasten to add that the inclusion of riddles in the Bible does not mean you need to be a scholar to understand its basic simple truths (salvation, grace, forgiveness, repentance, etc).
-It just means that if you dare to understand prophecy and to know the future or other deep mysteries that only Bible prophecy can reliably reveal, then be on your guard for some curve balls in what you are reading.
+Of course, it must be stated that the inclusion of riddles in the Bible does not mean one needs to be a scholar to understand its basic simple truths (salvation, grace, forgiveness, repentance, etc).
+It just means that if you dare to understand end time prophecy and thereby know the future or other deep mysteries that only Bible prophecy can reliably reveal, then be on your guard for some curve balls in what you are reading.

 The Gog and Magog Single War Misconception